thpossidente/Modeling-MBB-Project/README.md

 # Modeling-MBB-Project

-# codes.R is model
+# two.layer.model is model

-# RunCodes.R is training and evaluation of model
+# cppcode is cpp code to make model run faster